 Further, he found that when he reduced the number of slides in the slider from eight down to a maximum of five, the slider was clicked more often.
 However, as the content of the slides was different from earlier collections, it’s not certain whether the increased clicks were due to the smaller number of slides, or simply more compelling content in the slides.

-In 2013, Harrison Jones of Digital Marketing firm MWI reported some click-through data for three different websites his firm worked with, each using a homepage slider for different purposes.
+Harrison Jones of Digital Marketing firm MWI reported some click-through data for three different websites his firm worked with, each using a homepage slider for different purposes.
 All three had very low click-through rates, ranging from 0.65% all the way down to 0.16%.

 A study by MWI of three different websites with different strategies for homepage sliders showed that in all three cases, clicks to the slider were rare.

-In February of 2015, Kyle Peatt of Mobify published the results of a study of several mobile ecommerce sites that each had at least $20 million of ecommerce sales per year.
+Kyle Peatt of Mobify published the results of a study of several mobile ecommerce sites that each had at least $20 million of ecommerce sales per year.
 In all of these cases, there was no slider on the homepage of the site, but sliders were instead used on the product detail pages of these stores, as image galleries.
 Also, these sliders did not advance on their own; they only advanced upon taps or swipes by the user to do so.